finix-payments/FinixPaymentSheet/README.md

 ## Usage

-Link against the provided `FinixPaymentShee.xcframework` directly by adding to your project.
+Link against the provided `FinixPaymentSheet.xcframework` directly by adding to your project.

 The Demo project is set up to use the provided framework.
 It is commented to illustrate its usage.